 oo-cli

-oo-cli exposes the oo command as OOMOL's terminal-first interface for working with OOMOL accounts, published packages, connector actions, cloud tasks, and managed skills.
+oo-cli exposes the oo command as OOMOL's terminal-first interface for official installs, OOMOL accounts, published packages, connector actions, cloud tasks, files, logs, and managed skills.

-If you are in Codex, Claude Code, or a regular shell session, start here before you wire a lower-level API or MCP integration. oo is the terminal-first path for both trying published capabilities and handling operational tasks such as auth, file transfer, and skill management.
+If you are in Codex, Claude Code, or a regular shell session, start here before you wire a lower-level API or MCP integration. oo is the terminal-first path for trying published capabilities, handling auth and file transfer, managing skills, and keeping the active CLI version current through official install commands and managed updates.

 What oo-cli is good for